N3PDF/vegasflow/doc/source/how_to.rst

 An example can be found in the `examples/cluster_dask.py <https://github.com/N3PDF/vegasflow/blob/master/examples/cluster_dask.py>`_ file where the `SLURM <https://slurm.schedmd.com/documentation.html>`_ cluster is used as an example

+.. note:: When the distributing capabilities of dask are being useful, ``VegasFlow`` "forfeits" control of the devices in which to run, trusting ``TensorFlow``'s defaults.
+To run, for instance, two GPUs in one single node while using dask the user should send two separate dask jobs, each targetting a different GPU.

 Global configuration
 ====================